“Plum, now that you’ve found yourself a new host body, what do we do now?”

 “There’s an ATM at the convenience store on the corner.
 We’ll be right here, when you get back.”

 Delilah’s anger flared like a struck match.
 She exchange looks with her purple haired dancer and the woman suddenly raised her hands and lobbed an attack at Plum.
 It happened so fast, I didn’t have time to react or warn her.
 Imagine my surprise, when the spell rebounded and knocked her out.
-Plum’s laughter came out of Ross as a throaty chuckle.
+Plum’s laughter came out of Ross as a guffaw.

 “Silly rabbits, didn’t anyone ever tell you that weak magic can’t cross a magic circle?”